Orbsynated/Yad2Bouncer/README.md

 ## Credits

-This is a fork of [yoavravid's Yad2Bouncer](https://github.com/yoavravid/Yad2Bouncer) with added feature, sanity checks and fixes.
+This is a fork of [yoavravid's Yad2Bouncer](https://github.com/yoavravid/Yad2Bouncer) with added features, sanity checks and fixes.